annanay25/skip-tools/README.md

 ## YAML Configuration

-Add a `skip:` section to your tool descriptions with these fields:
+Add a `skip:` section to your tool descriptions with the following fields:

 ### `depends_on` (optional)
 List of other tools that this tool depends on.
 These tools will be automatically included when this tool is selected: